openAMRobot/.github/profile/README.md

 This ensures open collaboration and long-term sustainability of the project.

+**We are not restricting you with IP — we are enabling you with our groundwork**

 OpenAMR is developed and maintained by the **OpenAMRobot organization** with a strong background in robotics R&D and education.